 If, instead of assuming that recombination occurs instantaneously, we consider that it happens over a small finite time so that the higher order modes have time to grow from zero at the start of recombination to some finite value by the end of recombination, then this introduces additional free parameters into our equations in the form of the exact recombination values of the higher order terms.
 We will further assume that the effect of this growth on the base variables is negligible, such that the base variables values do not change significantly during recombination.

-With this more sophisticated modelling of recombination, we have the same number of free parameters as quantisation conditions, where the final free parameter is $k$.
-Thus we will arrive at a discrete set of $k$ values for which the quantisation conditions are satisfied, as in~\citet{Lasenby} and~\citet{Deaglan}.
+With this more sophisticated modeling of recombination, we have the same number of free parameters as quantization conditions, where the final free parameter is $k$.
+Thus we will arrive at a discrete set of $k$ values for which the quantization conditions are satisfied, as in~\citet{Lasenby} and~\citet{Deaglan}.